Funeral Home Manager

 Associate's degree

-An associate's degree in funeral service or mortuary science is the typical education requirement for funeral service workers.
-Most employers require applicants to be 21 years old, have 2 years of formal education, have supervised training, and pass a state licensing exam.
-Funeral home managers typically have multiple years of experience working as a funeral director or mortician before becoming managers.
+An associate’s degree in a funeral service or mortuary science education program is the education typically required to become a funeral service worker.
+Most employers require applicants to be 21 years old, have at least 2 years of formal postsecondary education, have supervised training, and pass a state licensing exam.

 Extra Requirements

 Most states and Washington, DC, require workers to be licensed.
 An exception is Colorado, which offers a voluntary certification program.
-The Cremation Association of North America (CANA); International Cemetery, Cremation and Funeral Association (ICCFA); and the National Funeral Directors Association (NFDA) offer crematory certification designations.
-Many states require certification for those who will perform cremations.
-For specific requirements, contact your state board or the relevant professional organizations.
+The Cremation Association of North America (CANA), International Cemetery, Cremation and Funeral Association (ICCFA), and the National Funeral Directors Association (NFDA) offer crematory certification designations.

 For additional information, visit these websites: